golang/proposal/design/37112-unstable-runtime-metrics.md

 Furthermore, splitting a string is typically less computationally expensive than combining two strings.

-#### Metric Descriptors
+#### Metric Descriptions

-Firstly, any metric descriptor must contain the name of the metric.
+Firstly, any metric description must contain the name of the metric.
 No matter which way we choose to store a set of descriptions, it is both useful and necessary to carry this information around.
-Another useful field is the unit of the metric.
+Another useful field is an English description of the metric.
-As mentioned above in discussing metric naming, I propose that the unit be kept as part of the name.
+This description may then be propagated into metrics collection systems dynamically.

-The metric descriptor should also indicate the performance sensitivity of the metric.
+The metric description should also indicate the performance sensitivity of the metric.
 Today `ReadMemStats` forces the user to endure a stop-the-world to collect all metrics.